 Other states will be in more the listen-and-learn mode, said Jennifer Macedonia, a senior adviser to the Bipartisan Policy Center, a think tank.

-Many "will likely try to incorporate the lowest cost reduction measures, provide for a sufficiently long compliance phase-in to allow for a smooth transition and ensure that the program's requirements won't compromise the availability of affordable and reliable electricity," Macedonia said.
+Many "will likely try to incorporate the lowest cost reduction measures, provide for a sufficiently long compliance phase-in to allow for a smooth transition, and ensure that the program's requirements won't compromise the availability of affordable and reliable electricity," Macedonia said.

 Coal-reliant states such as Kentucky and Pennsylvania are already beginning to weigh options for complying with future EPA carbon-curbing rules.

-John Lyons, assistant secretary for climate policy for Kentucky, said this month that it would not make sense for a state like his, which relies on coal for 97 percent of its electricity, to shift completely to cleaner natural gas to meet future EPA standards.
+John Lyons, assistant secretary for climate policy for Kentucky, said this month that it would not make sense for a state like his, which relies on coal for 97 percent of its electricity, to completely shift to cleaner natural gas to meet future EPA standards.

 "In the short term we are stuck dealing with the hand we have been dealt," Lyons said, adding that a mass-based approach that encourages plants to become more energy efficient could be an option.